 Diligent Aftercare and Maintenance

 While implants aren’t susceptible to decay like natural teeth, they can still be affected by gum disease.
 Diligent home care, combined with regular professional maintenance, helps prevent peri-implantitis—an inflammatory condition that can lead to bone loss around dental implants.
 Your commitment to recommended maintenance schedules plays a vital role in long-term implant health.
+Understanding what to expect during recovery helps you prepare for successful healing.

-Most successful implant patients visit us every three to six months for professional evaluations and specialized implant maintenance.
+Most successful implant patients visit us every three to six months for professional evaluations and periodontal maintenance.
 These visits include assessment of implant stability, evaluation of surrounding tissues, and professional cleaning with instruments designed specifically for implant care.

-Learn More About Dental Implants at Laudenbach Periodontics & Dental Implants
+Contact Laudenbach Periodontics & Dental Implants Today